-Gluten Free Hosts
+Low Gluten Hosts

 Bulletin Sick List

 Individuals or their family members may request to have their names listed in the bulletin for additional prayers in case of serious illness or injuries.
 Due to space constraints, names will be removed after three months.
-If the illness or injury continues, simply call the church office and ask that the person be placed back in the bulletin for another three month period.
+If the illness or injury continues, simply call the parish office and ask that the person be placed back in the bulletin for another three month period.